 - Alzheimer Society of Ontario

-- We promote your organization in the OACAO Membership Directory and on our website.
+- We promote your organization in the OACAO Membership Directory and interactive “Find an Older Adult Centre” map on our website.

 - Members can access our Awards Program that recognizes outstanding contributions in the field of older adult centres by fellow practitioners, volunteers and students.